AutoResearch/autora-template/README.md

 (5) Delete all folders in src/autora that don't contain your contribution

 ### Adding your code implementation
-Add your code implementation to the respective folder of src/autora/*, you can create new categories if none of them seems fitting
+Add your code implementation to src/autora/theorist, src/autora/experimentalist or src/autora/experiment_runner.
+You can create new categories if none of them seems fitting.

-### Adding unit tests
+### Adding tests
-You may also add tests to `tests/test_your_contribution_name.py`
+You should also add tests.
+These can be [doctests](https://docs.python.org/3/library/doctest.html) or as test cases in `tests/test_your_contribution_name.py`.

 ### Adding documentation
 You may document your contribution in `docs/index.md`